 Hora Veche (pronounced HOH-rah VEH-keh) means “old dance”.
 That can cover a lot of bases, and in Romania it seems there are lots of artistic creations called Hora Veche.
-For the ca. 1850 music sometimess called Hora Veche but more properly known as Până când nu te iubeam (Dorule, dorule), see https://folkdancefootnotes.org/music/pana-cand-nu-te-iubeam-hora-veche-ca-1850-romania/.
-Below are the only two YouTubes I could find of Romanian dancing called Hora Veche.
+For the ca. 1850 music sometimes called Hora Veche but more properly known as Până când nu te iubeam (Dorule, dorule), see https://folkdancefootnotes.org/music/pana-cand-nu-te-iubeam-hora-veche-ca-1850-romania/.
+Below is the only YouTube I could find of Romanians dancing something called Hora Veche.

-There are also Romanian music YouTubes of Hora Veche.
+There are lots of Romanian music YouTubes called Hora Veche.

-However, among Recreational Folk Dancers worldwide (except in Romania) there is only one Hora Veche.
+However, among Recreational Folk Dancers worldwide (except in Romania) there are two Hora Veche‘s.